Jacques Francis

-Jacques Francis (c.
-1527-after February 1548) was an African salvage diver who led the expedition to salvage King Henry VIII's guns from the Mary Rose.
+Jacques Francis, also known as Jaques Frauncys, (c.
+1527 – after February 1548) was an African salvage diver who led the expedition to salvage King Henry VIII's guns from the Mary Rose.
 He was the first African to give evidence in 1548 before a court.
-He was accused of being a 'slave' and an 'infidel' in an attempt to discredit his evidence, but he was paid wages so he was not a slave and furthermore, slaves were not allowed to give evidence in court.
+He was accused of being a "slave" and an "infidel" in an attempt to discredit his evidence, but he was paid wages so he was not a slave and furthermore, "slaves were not allowed to give evidence in court".

 Biography

 Francis was born around 1527 and was known to be of African descent.
-It is believed he was from Arguin Island, Mauretania.
-However, records at the time described him as a "Guinea diver" and exceptionally talented.
+It is believed he was from Arguin Island, Mauritania.
+Records at the time described him as a "Guinea diver" and exceptionally talented.
 He had been working for Piero Corsi, who was leading a 1546 salvage attempt of the Mary Rose, following a previous unsuccessful attempt to raise the ship.

 Francis and his team were also tasked with salvaging valuables from the Sancta Maria and Sanctus Edwardus merchant ships which sank off the coast of Southampton.
 During this expedition, Corsi was accused by Domenico Erizzo of theft.